-The principal refugee applicant and his or her family members are required to complete an application for permanent residence (IMM 6000).
-This application must be submitted to the visa office outside Canada before an interview can be scheduled.
+IMM 6000 Distribution Options The principal refugee applicant and his or her family members are required to complete an application for permanent residence (IMM 6000).
+This application must be submitted to the visa office (outside Canada) before an interview can be scheduled.

 Note: If a refugee applicant has been referred to your group by a visa office, you will not need to go through the process of obtaining and completing the IMM 6000.

-If your group is applying to sponsor "sponsor-referred" refugee applicants, you may choose how the refugee applicant is to obtain the IMM 6000 application.
+If your group is applying to sponsor "sponsor-referred" refugee applicants, you may choose how the principal refugee applicant is to obtain the IMM 6000 application.
 Sponsor-referred refugee applicants are individuals whose names are brought forward by the sponsoring group and not by a visa office.
-CIC recommends that you use option 3 (see description below).
+CIC recommends that you use option 3 (See description below).

-On top of the application form, check the box to indicate which IMM 6000 distribution option you have chosen for this sponsorship case.
+On top of the application to sponsor form, check the box to indicate which IMM 6000 distribution option you have chosen for this sponsorship case.

-Option Description 1 Visa office sends IMM 6000 to refugee applicant The visa office mails the IMM 6000 application kit to the refugee applicant after receiving the approved undertaking from the Citizenship and Immigration Centre.
+Option Description 1 Visa office sends IMM 6000 to refugee applicant The visa office mails the IMM 6000 application kit to the principal refugee applicant after receiving the approved undertaking from the Citizenship and Immigration Centre.
 The refugee applicant completes the application and returns it to the visa office.
-This is the usual process, but can often be timeconsuming.
-2 Sponsoring group sends IMM 6000 to refugee applicant When the sponsorship undertaking is approved by the Citizenship and Immigration Centre, the sponsoring group sends the IMM 6000 application kit to the refugee applicant with a copy of the approved undertaking .
-The refugee applicant completes the application for permanent residence and forwards both the application for permanent residence and the copy of the approved undertaking to the relevant visa office.
-The visa office will match the refugee applicant's application with the original approved undertaking provided by the Citizenship and

-Immigration Centre.
-Ensure that you specify which visa office the refugee applicant must send the documents to.
+This is the usual process, but can often be time-consuming.
+2 Sponsoring group sends IMM 6000 to refugee applicant When the sponsorship undertaking is approved by the Citizenship and Immigration Centre, the sponsoring group sends the IMM 6000 application kit to the principal refugee applicant with a copy of the approved undertaking .
+The principal refugee applicant completes the application for permanent residence and forwards both the application for permanent residence and the copy of the approved undertaking to the relevant visa office.
+The visa office will match the refugee's application with the original approved undertaking provided by the Citizenship and Immigration Centre.
+Ensure that you specify which visa office the principal refugee applicant must send the documents to.

 Note: your local Citizenship and Immigration Centre will provide you with the address.

-3 Citizenship and Immigration Centre submits completed application for permanent residence and approved undertaking to visa office

-The principal refugee applicant abroad (not the sponsoring group) completes and signs the application for permanent residence.
+3 Sponsoring Group submits completed application for permanent residence and a sponsorship application to the local Citizenship and Immigration Centre The principal refugee applicant abroad (not the sponsoring group) completes and signs the application for permanent residence.
 The refugee applicant then returns the completed application to the sponsoring group so that it can be submitted to a Citizenship and Immigration Centre along with the sponsorship undertaking.
 The Citizenship and Immigration Centre will forward the approved sponsorship undertaking and the completed application for permanent residence to the visa office.